donno2048/snake/README.md

 This is a snake game in assembly made for DOSBox and Linux.

-You can view the online [Demo](https://donno2048.github.io/snake/).
+You can view the online [Demo](https://donno2048.github.io/snake/) (Use your arrow keys on pc or swipe on mobile).

 It was made in order to create the smallest "fun" game possible.